 For an idea of what our students and alumni are talking about right now, visit the USC Heritage Conservation Network Facebook page!

-The USC Heritage Conservation program is a proud member of the National Council for Preservation Education.
+The USC Master of Heritage Conservation program is a proud member of the National Council for Preservation Education.

 - Ellen Knowles -- A Unifying Vision: Improvement, Imagination and Bernhard Hoffmann of Stockbridge (New England) and Santa Barbara (New Spain)